Table Of Contents

 Displaying Saved Messages

-You can display all of the messages saved in the CMP log file or a specific number of the most recently saved messages by using the show logging command.
+You can display all of the messages saved in the CMP log file.

 BEFORE YOU BEGIN